Net Metering

 Do I need a production meter?

-Connexus Energy does not require a production meter.
-A production meter may certainly be installed, however since it is not required by Connexus Energy, it must be provided by the applicant or applicant’s contractor.
+Connexus does not require a production meter.
+A production meter may certainly be installed, however since it is not required by Connexus, it must be provided by the applicant or applicant’s contractor.

 Can my contractor or electrician cut the meter seal and remove the Connexus Energy meter if needed to complete wiring and installation of my solar or storage system?